 Explain How Email will be Used in the Counseling Process

-- Tell the consumer how you plan to use email in the counseling process and outline general guidelines about frequency of contact.
+- Discuss with the consumer how both of you can use email in the counseling process and outline general guidelines about frequency of contact.

 - This can also be accomplished with automated return messages that say something like “Thank you for contacting me.
 Due to the volume of emails I receive, I reserve a specific time during the week to go through them.
 If you do not hear from me by next Monday, please call or email again.”